Items Detailed items Activities

 Spreading the Code of Conduct

-Conducting code of ethics training for new employees, including full-time and contract workers
+Code of ethics training for all employees, including regular and contract workers

-Providing compliance training sessions such as the prevention of insider trading
+Compliance training on the prevention of insider trading activities

 3.6 Practice and promotion of gaming ethics

-Reviewing the ethical appropriateness of vendors when pursuing collaborations
+Ethical appropriateness review of vendors when pursuing collaborations

 Prevention of bribery and corruption

-Inquiries related to the Code of Conduct (gifts, entertainment, unfair trade, conflict of interests, etc.)
+Code of Ethics (gifts, entertainment, unfair trade, conflict of interest, etc.)

-Conducting anti-corruption work through the Business Assessment Office which is an independent internal audit department
+Fraud prevention activities through the Business Assessment Office, an independent internal audit department

 Anti-bribery and embezzlement policy